 1968 SAA moves to 117 East French Place on December 7.

-1985 John Webster becomes Headmaster in school’s 100th year.
+1985 John Webster becomes Head of School in The Academy's 100th year.

 1988 San Antonio Academy is accredited by ISAS, the Independent Schools Association of the Southwest, and is accepted into membership by NAIS the following year.